rstrahan/aws-autoscaling-vertica/README.md

 - Each node can detect when any database node has been DOWN for more than a configurable timeout threshold, and instruct AWS to terminate the EC2 instance associated with the DOWN node.
 Auto Scaling will then attempt to launch a new instance to replace  the terminated instance.
 The new instance checks (via its launch script) to see if there are any DOWN nodes before it tries to join the cluster, and, if so, it will 'adopt' the Private IP Address of the down node and join the cluster masquarading as the node which failed, initiate node recovery, and so restore the cluster to health.

 ## Setup

 - **Download the Vertica Auto Scaling package from github**
 `git clone https://github.com/rstrahan/aws-autoscaling-vertica.git`

 - **Create the config file**
-Copy the template, `autoscaling_vars.sh.template`, to `autoscaling_vars.sh`, and edit to provide valid settings for each variable.
-See Appendix B for details.
+Copy the template, `autoscaling_vars.sh.template`, to `autoscaling_vars.sh`, and edit to provide valid settings for each variable (see Appendix).
 When you are done editing, check the configuration with `./validate_config.sh`

 - **Make the instance userdata launch script**